 - Stage 4 Loss of Post-16 place

 Our Post 16 students are leaders in the school community.
 Their dress and appearance must therefore be appropriate to support and encourage the ethos of the school and the student appearance policy.

 The aim of the Post 16 Dress Code is to allow you to be comfortable and to respect your individuality at the same time as remaining aware that the Post 16 is a professional place of work.
 To find a balance between maintaining your individuality whilst acting as role models to our younger students, we simply encourage you to dress in suitable and acceptable style.
-Specific clothing items that are unsuitable and too informal are therefore not part of the dress code, examples including; ripped jeans, leggings, short shorts, vests tops/off the shoulder tops, low cut or crops tops.
+Specific clothing items that are unsuitable and too informal are therefore not part of the dress code, examples including; ripped jeans, leggings, short shorts and skirts, vests tops/off the shoulder tops, low cut or crops tops.
 Additionally, hats are forbidden within the school building.

 For formal occasions such as Open Evenings/Celebration Evenings, Post 16 pupils are expected to wear plain black trousers or a black skirt that conforms to the policy as set out.
 A plain white shirt should also be worn with the option of tie if desired.

 It is a requirement that every person on site is immediately identifiable as a member of the school.
 Post 16 students must wear an identity badge at all times.
 Students who forget to bring their badge to school will be sent home to collect it.
 Badges and lanyards are supplied free of charge to students but any losses will incur a replacement fee.

 If the dress code has been breached, we will follow the appropriate routes: